rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 	- On your browser, open `http://localhost:9100/`
 	- Terminate CMD window
 * __Allow CORS in ES Core__
-While ES is running, head was not able to connect to ES because CORS request is disabled by default.
-We need to reconfigure ES allow CORS reqyests.
+While ES is running, Head was not able to connect to ES because CORS request is disabled by default.
+We need to reconfigure ES allow CORS.
+To fix this, edit `elasticsearch.yml` and restart ES service.

-ES disabled CORS requests by default from version 5.x.
-To make work with Head,  edit elasticsearch.yml and restart elasticsearch service.

 	- On new CMD window:
 	```